Second Season Wrestling

 Practice Days & Times (Practices begin Monday, March 10, 2014)

 Monday, Wednesday & Thursday – 5:30pm-7:15pm

-All practices are in the wrestling room at HMS
+All practices are in the wrestling room at Homewood High School

 Homewood Youth Wrestling program is designed to teach and enhance each individual’s techniques and abilities through technique drilling, live drilling situations and learning new moves and skills as well as enhance their physical conditioning.
-Lead up and follow up games will be used to enhance these sessions.
 This is a program that has helped build 5 STATE CHAMPIONSHIP TEAMS at Homewood High School and 35 Individual State Titles!
 Through the early development of our wrestlers we have built a strong foundation for future success.

 Alissa Thurmond at 332-6715 (or) Alissa.firstname.lastname@example.org

 Q. What ages are Second Season Wrestling open to?

 A. All children grades 2nd – 11th; younger participants will be accepted with coaching staff’s permission.

 Q. What is the cost to join Second Season Wrestling?